Ak47-369/bookticket-movie-service/README.md

 ## API Endpoints

 The service's endpoints are exposed through the API Gateway under the `/api/v1/movies/**` path.
-Key operations include:
+All endpoints require a valid JWT for authentication.

+-   `POST /api/v1/movies`: Adds a new movie to the catalog.
+This is a protected endpoint that requires the user to have either an `ADMIN` or `THEATER_OWNER` role.
--   `GET /api/v1/movies`: Fetches a list of all movies.
+-   `GET /api/v1/movies`: Retrieves a list of all movies available in the system.
--   `GET /api/v1/movies/{id}`: Fetches details for a specific movie.
+-   `GET /api/v1/movies/{id}`: Fetches detailed information for a single movie by its unique ID.
--   `POST /api/v1/movies`: Adds a new movie to the catalog (requires `ADMIN` role).
+-   `GET /api/v1/movies/now-playing`: A search endpoint that finds all movies currently playing in a specific city, based on show data from the Theater Service.
+This is a key endpoint for the user-facing application.